spack/spack/lib/spack/docs/module_file_support.rst

        """Set up the environment of packages that depend on this one""" pass

-and has similar effects on module file of dependees.
-Even in this case ``run_env`` must be filled with the desired list of environment modifications.
+can instead inject run-time environment modifications in the module files of packages that depend on it.
+In both cases you need to fill ``run_env`` with the desired list of environment modifications.

 .. note::
  The ``r`` package and callback APIs
-  A typical example in which overriding both methods prove to be useful is given by the ``r`` package.
+  An example in which it is crucial to override both methods is given by the ``r`` package.
 This package installs libraries and headers in non-standard locations and it is possible to prepend the appropriate directory to the corresponding environment variables: